top of page

 What says "British Sports Car" better than an MGB?
 They were in production from 1962 until 1980 and are about the most popular of classic cars.

+Introduced as a 2 seat convertible, the hard top GT, styled by Pininfarina, was added in 1965.
 The MGB used the B series engine.
 From its launch, the vehicle was fitted with a 3-synchro four speed gearbox.
 Overdrive was an optional extra.

 It operated on third and top to effectively give you 6 forward gears.
 Later a 4-synchro box was fitted and again overdrive was an option.
 From 1977 onwards overdrive became a standard fitting for the UK market.